Sort the Common Fractions String 415/110, 1,280/198, 1,179/178 in Ascending Order. Online Calculator

 To make the fractions' denominators the same - we have to:

-3) expand the fractions to equivalent forms, which all have equal denominators
+• 3) expand the fractions to equivalent forms having the same denominator

 Calculate the common denominator